javaee/jms-spec/pages/CDIListenerBeanComments.md

  }
 <br/>
-* If the listener bean injects an application-scoped bean into a field then both message callbacks and business methods will see the '''same''' bean instance.
+* If the listener bean injects an application-scoped bean into a field then both message callbacks and business methods will see the **same** bean instance.

 * If the listener bean injects a request-scoped bean into a field then all calls to business methods within a particular request will see the same bean instance.
-However message callbacks will never see that bean instance and will always see a '''different''' bean instance.
+However message callbacks will never see that bean instance and will always see a **different** bean instance.

 * If the listener bean injects a transaction-scoped bean into a field then all calls to business methods within the same transaction will see the same bean instance.
 However message callbacks will never see that bean instance.
-If the callback is using a transaction then it will always see a '''different''' bean instance.
+If the callback is using a transaction then it will always see a **different** bean instance.
 If the callback is not using a transaction then any attempt to access the injected bean will cause a "no active context" error.

 * If the listener bean injects a bean of some other normal scope then the scope may be active when the business method is invoked but not be active when the message callback is invoked.
 In this the business method could access the injected bean but any attempt by the callback method to do so will cause a "no active context" error.